How more than 100 American soccer players abroad fared this weekend

 Ligue 1

-Paris Saint-Germain forward Tim Weah (age 18): not in the 18 for 3-1 victory over Angers
+Paris Saint-Germain forward Tim Weah* (age 18): not in the 18 for 4-2 victory at Nimes

-Nantes defender Matt Miazga, on loan from Chelsea: played 90 minutes in 1-1 draw with Caen
+Nantes defender Matt Miazga*, on loan from Chelsea: played 90 minutes in 3-2 victory at Strasbourg

-Rennes forward Theoson Jordan Siebatcheu: entered in the 69th (in progress) at Olympique Marseille
+Rennes forward Theoson Jordan Siebatcheu: played 75 in 2-0 victory over Bordeaux

 Feminine Division 1